meisterlampe99/cmd_scripts_vivado/README.md

 ## Ideas for future improvements

+- [ ] add synchronizer for reset input.
+- [ ] pass name of DUT down to runSim.bat (for adding signals to waveform viewer)
 - [ ] Convert mode individual readme files to markdown files.
 - [ ] Add a flag to connect a System ILA debug core to all nets marked as debug.
 During configuration, supply the now generated .ltx file to the